Thomas F. and Elizabeth Taft Distinguished Professor in Environmental Law; Director, Center for Climate, Energy, Environment & Economics (CE3)

 - B.A., Chemistry and Mathematics (magna cum laude, Phi Beta Kappa), Vanderbilt University (1985)

-Victor B. Flatt is the Tom & Elizabeth Taft Distinguished Professor in Environmental Law, the Director of the Center for Law, Environment, Adaptation, and Resources (CLEAR), and the Co-director of the North Carolina Coastal Resources Law, Planning, and Policy Center.
+Victor B. Flatt is the Tom & Elizabeth Taft Distinguished Professor in Environmental Law, the Director of the Center for Climate, Energy, Environment & Economics (CE3), and the co-director of the North Carolina Coastal Resources Law, Planning, and Policy Center.
 He also has an appointment as a Distinguished Scholar in Carbon Markets and Carbon Trading at the Global Energy Management Institute at the University of Houston's Bauer College of Business where he lectures on regulatory risks to the energy industry, and is a member scholar of the Center for Progressive Reform.
 Flatt teaches courses in environmental law, energy law, natural resources, interagency environmental cooperation, international environmental law, climate change, and the practice of environmental markets.
 In the summer, he has taught the Alaska Natives and Environmental Law course in Anchorage, Alaska, which focuses on the intersection of Alaska Native Law, Resource Extraction Law, the Endangered Species Act, and Environmental Law.

 His scholarship has focused on the administration and enforcement of environmental and resource statutes, particularly the Clean Water Act, the Clean Air Act, the Endangered Species Act, and NEPA.
 Recently, he has focused on the legislative and regulatory mechanisms needed to address climate change in the United States.
 In particular, he has written about and advised policy makers on offsets, and the impact of offsets on a carbon market; and the emergence of climate change adaptation policy.
 He has published articles in many notable journals, including the Notre Dame Law Review, Northwestern Law Review, Washington Law Review, and Ecology Law Quarterly.
 Seven of his articles have been finalists or selected as one of the best environmental law articles of the year in the compendium the Journal of Land Use and Environmental Law; and one article "Environmental Enforcement in Dire Straits," was re-presented with commentary to Capital Hill policy makers by the Environmental Law Institute and Vanderbilt University in the 2011 Environmental Law and Policy Annual Review.
 Flatt has also published numerous op-eds on environmental, energy, and resource issues, and does a regular blog regarding climate change issues and energy for the Houston Chronicle.
 He represented then U.S. Senators Clinton, Boxer, Leahy, Jeffords, and Kerry, in their challenge to the Bush Administrations New Source Review rules; and participated as amicus in the state of North Carolina's common law challenge to the Tennessee Valley Auithority.